 The Pardon Project

 In October 2018, PLSE launched a new initiative to help low-income Philadelphians clean up their criminal records.
 Called the Pardon Project, it seeks to partner with established and respected organizations in low-income/high-arrest communities to help people who have turned their lives around obtain expungements of information about any arrests that did not result in convictions, and pardons for those that did.
+In early June 2019, the Board of Pardons made major changes to the application form, which has made it far easier — not just for those with convictions to apply for a pardon, but also for others to help them understand what is being asked for and provide the information and support that is so critical to success.

 If you are ever arrested in Pennsylvania and charged with a crime, even if you never had to go to court on it or if you were found not guilty, you have a criminal record.
 Every crime you were charged with is permanently available on the internet to the public, for free, at any time, unless a judge orders it to be erased (expunged).
 If you were convicted of a crime, even if it was just a minor offense or happened decades ago, the only way to get it erased from your record is to get a pardon from the Governor.